yuvands/Arduino/arduino-projects/soil-moisture-detector/README.md

 This project(made using TINKERCAD) uses an **Arduino UNO**, a soil moisture detector and other basic circuit components to display the moisture level in the soil being tested.

-- If the soil is **wet**, the system shows "WET" and remains silent.
+- If the soil is **wet**, the LCD shows "WET" and remains silent.
-- If the soil is **dry**, the system shows "DRY", LED blinks rapidly and then activates the  buzzer.
+- If the soil is **dry**, the LCD shows "DRY", LED blinks rapidly and then activates the  buzzer.

 ### Components
 - Arduino UNO